amykv/mesbglister/README.md

 # mesbglister
-Track and share custom army lists for Middle-Earth Strategy Battle Game.
+Create, edit, track, and share custom army lists for Middle-Earth Strategy Battle Game.

 This app was created so my friends and I can quickly brainstorm and share army lists with each other.
 App is currently under review for Google Play store release, link will be shared here.

+Ideally plan to add more functionality, fixes, and features in future releases.

 MVVM structure.